MIRACLE-Center/CTSpine1K/README.md

 # Update 6/11/2021
-We upload the patients' ids in id.csv for COLONOG dataset and HNSCC-3DCT-RT dataset and delete the dicom2nii.py file.
+We upload the Path.csv to clarify the CT positions we used for COLONOG dataset and HNSCC-3DCT-RT dataset, and delete the dicom2nii.py file.
 We also upload the original CT images to [Baiduyun](https://pan.baidu.com/s/12_HKeYtKnTyUkGXs8mpIQQ) (password：send email to dengy066@gmail.com)

 # Introduction for the CTSpine1K dataset
 To advance the research in spinal image analysis, we hereby present a large-scale and comprehensive dataset: CTSpine1K.